Site icon Ekotox EU

-The harmonization of silver under the Classification, Labelling, and Packaging (CLP) Regulation is a significant regulatory change with implications for various industries.
+The CLP harmonization of silver under the Classification, Labelling, and Packaging (CLP) Regulation is a significant regulatory change with implications for various industries.
 With the adoption of a harmonized classification, manufacturers, distributors, and users of silver-containing products now have to comply with updated safety and hazard classifications to ensure consistent labeling and handling of this chemical substance across the European Union.
-Here’s a look at what this harmonization involves, its impact on industries, and how it aligns with the goals of CLP.

 Understanding CLP Classification